manishambashta/nseindia/README.md

 # nseindia
 This is a simple app for showing top 10 gainers of NSE.
-The data gets refresh every 5 minutes.
+The data get refreshed every 5 minutes.
 This project uses Cherrypy and Redis

 To run this project, essentials are : Python, Redis, pip, cherrypy, python-redis